 The school district recognizes that students and employees have the right to express themselves on school property.
 This protection includes distributing non-school-sponsored material, subject to school district regulations and procedures, at a reasonable time and place and in a reasonable manner.
-For detailed information, see the complete "Distribution of Non-school Sponsored Materials on School Premises by Students and Employees" policy number 505.
+For detailed information, see the complete "Distribution of Non-school Sponsored Materials on School Premises by Students and Employees"

-School-Sponsored Student Publications
+School-Sponsored Student Publications (W-K Policy 512)